codyzu/cpinfo19-site/m5/react-weather.md

    ☝️ This component has some new concepts:

-   - _💡 A functional component is simply a function that returns JSX directly `() => <div>...</div>` or can calculate components with JavaScript and return JSX at the end of the function ☝️._
-   - _💡 React passes a single parameter to functional components.
+   - 💡 React passes a single parameter to functional components.
 This parameter is most commonly named `props`, short for "properties".
-We will see later how we can pass data to components using properties._
+We will see later how we can pass data to components using properties.
-   - _💡 As noted before, a component function returns JSX.
-JSX combines HTML like syntax with JavaScript inside `{ }` brackets._
+   - 💡 As noted before, a component function returns JSX.
+JSX combines HTML like syntax with JavaScript inside `{ }` brackets.
    - The forecast component adds a `div` tag and then maps the daily data to return the date and max temperature surrounded by `p` tags.

 1. Render the `<SearchBar>` and `<Forecast>` component inside the `<App>` component:

+   Inside `weather-app/src/index.js`:

    ```jsx
    // const SearchBar = ...